steven-halla/casino_hell/README.md

 # -------------------------------sept 3 ------------------------------
-# coin flip is bugging out on what its displaying
 # coin flip magic spell needs to not allow player to cast magic, also a current shield is negated
+# coin flip  spell silence needs to be finished up
+# need to do work for heads force
+# need to work on level up system it appears every tiem on a level up
 # fix coin flip better npc so that she wont restart battle screen if her money is 0
 # iT seems you can talk to NPCS while in option menu need to fix that bug
 # i do not want to move while i am reading treasure chest text message